Ben Affleck, Jennifer Garner Divorce Reportedly Off Despite Alleged Nanny Affair

 “They want to keep the family together,” noted one of the sources.

-Affleck previously talked with the magazine in January, expressing the happiness he feels when he he’s in dad mode.
+Affleck previously talked with the magazine in January, expressing the happiness he feels when he’s in dad mode.

 “I like taking my kids to school in the morning and dropping them off and having them know their dad is there,” said Ben.
 “That feels good.”